springwolf/springwolf-core/springwolf-examples/springwolf-jms-example/README.md

 ### Run with gradle
 Note: You need to execute the gradle `bootRun` task since the IntelliJ spring application will not include springwolf-ui correctly.

-1. Verify JMS is running.
+1. Clone this repository: `$ git clone https://github.com/springwolf/springwolf-core.git`.
-2. Define an environment variable with the bootstrap server details: `$ export BOOTSTRAP_SERVER=tcp://activemq:61616`.
+2. Switch to folder: `$ cd springwolf-core/springwolf-examples/springwolf-jms-example`.
-3. Clone this repository: `$ git clone https://github.com/springwolf/springwolf-core.git`.
+3. Start the infrastructure: `$ docker compose up activemq -d` (to run integration tests, stop the infrastructure).
-4. Start the application: `$ cd springwolf-core && ./gradlew build -p springwolf-examples/springwolf-jms-example bootRun`.
+4. Start the application: `$ ../../gradlew bootRun`.
-5. Visit `localhost:8080/springwolf/asyncapi-ui.html` or try the API: `$ curl localhost:8080/springwolf/docs`.
+5. Visit `http://localhost:8080/springwolf/asyncapi-ui.html` or try the API: `$ curl http://localhost:8080/springwolf/docs`.